 What does the new Bookmobile look like?

-The new Bookmobile will be comparable in size to the current Bookmobile and will carry the same great material.
+The new Bookmobile is comparable in size to the old Bookmobile and carries the same great material.

-Here are some of the new features added to the Bookmobile that you can expect to see:
+Here are some of the new features added to the Bookmobile:

-- The new Bookmobile will have a wheel char ramp, making it 100% accessible.
+- The new Bookmobile has a wheelchair ramp, making it wheelchair accessible.

 - The new Bookmobile has the ability to self-level itself once parked.
 No more slanted floors!

-- The two pop outs, one at the side and one at the back, will increase floor space.
+- The two slide outs, one at the side and one at the back, will increase floor space.

-- Tablets will be accessible for patrons to use while on the Bookmobile.
+- Tablets are accessible for patrons to use while on the Bookmobile.

 - Two TVs will display entertainment and provide information for upcoming Lethbridge Public events.

-- An exterior book drop will allow patrons to drop off materials when the bookmobille is open and closed.
+- An exterior book drop will allow customers to drop off materials when the bookmobille is open and closed.